jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

     }
 ```

 Our function body starts with a [require statement](https://docs.soliditylang.org/en/v0.4.24/control-structures.html#error-handling-assert-require-revert-and-exceptions).
-This is an error-handling function in Solidity: if the condition in the first argument is not met, the current transaction will revert (undoing all previous actions) and the error message in the second argument will be displayed.
+This is an error-handling function in Solidity: If the condition in the first argument is not met, the current transaction will revert (undoing all previous actions) and the error message in the second argument will be displayed.
 In this instance, we're using it to prevent the details of unminted tokens from being queried.

 Once we've confirmed that `tokenId` is valid, we retrieve its associated `ReplBot` struct.
 Solidity allows us to [return multiple values from a function](https://docs.soliditylang.org/en/v0.8.13/contracts.html?#returning-multiple-values), which we use to return three different strings.